quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Measuring and Reporting Host Delay {#host-delay}

-An endpoint measures the delays intentionally introduced between when the largest packet is received and an acknowledgment is sent.
+An endpoint measures the delays intentionally introduced between when the packet with the largest packet number is received and an acknowledgment is sent.
 The endpoint encodes this delay in the Ack Delay field of an ACK frame (see {{frame-ack}}).
 This allows the receiver of the ACK to adjust for any intentional delays, which is important for getting a better estimate of the path RTT when acknowledgments are